hashicorp/terraform-provider-azuread/website/docs/r/group.markdown

 * User Account Administrator
 * Company Administrator

-You can assign one of the required Azure Active Directory Roles with PowerShell.
+You can assign one of the required Azure Active Directory Roles with the **AzureAD PowerShell Module**, which is available for Windows PowerShell or in the Azure Cloud Shell.
 Please refer to [this documentation](https://docs.microsoft.com/en-us/powershell/module/azuread/add-azureaddirectoryrolemember) for more details.

 ## Example Usage